Spree Commerce API v3 & the Next.js Storefront Starter for Amazing Shopping Experiences

 Multi-brand enterprise.
 Run several independent storefronts representing distinct brands, regions, or divisions on shared infrastructure.
 Each brand gets full autonomy while the parent organization maintains operational efficiency and consistency.

 Advanced security and governance.
-Configurable user roles, comprehensive audit logging, and enhanced access controls give enterprises the compliance and governance tooling they need.
+Configurable user roles, full audit logging, and enhanced access controls give enterprises the compliance and governance tooling they need.

 Enterprise Support: Your Success Is Backed by the Team That Builds Spree